Follow the appropriate procedure to rename your browser app depending on the deployment option you used to add it to browser.

-If you added an app to Browser already being monitored by APM, the app name that appears in Browser is the same as the app name in the APM UI.
-To rename the app, use any of these options as applicable.
+If you added an app to browser already being monitored by APM, the app name that appears in browser is the same as the app name in the APM UI.
+To rename the app, use any of these options:

 Rename and continue collecting data

 This option is useful when you simply want to give an app a different display name (alias).